-PC-III Pastoral Care and Counseling in Contexts
+PC-111 Pastoral Care and Counseling in Contexts

 A survey introducing basic areas of care and counseling of the minister in parish situations: visitation, hospital ministry, addictions and co-dependence, etc., with attention to issues of gender, cross-culture, spirituality and sexual orientation as related to social justice issues of the church.
 Theory and skill-building involved.
-3 credit hours Fall 2017 M. Koppel J-Term/Spring 2018 M. Koppel
+3 credit hours Offered Fall and Spring semester